 - Adjust seasoning and serve as a condiment with entrees, grilled meats and tortas or as a dip with tortilla chips.

-Guacamole Variations
+Guacamole Notes and Variations

-- Other Additions: For added flavor and texture, try stirring in 1 or 2 minced jalapeños, 1/2 cup chopped fresh tomato, 1/4 cup minced white onion, 1/4 cup chopped cilantro or 2 teaspoons of chili powder.
+- Other additions: For added flavor and texture, try stirring in 1 or 2 minced jalapeños, 1/2 cup chopped fresh tomato, 1/4 cup minced white onion, 1/4 cup chopped cilantro or 2 teaspoons of chili powder.